iamdormouse/challenge_portfolio_daria/README.md

 2. [x] I'm the type of person who rearranges the price tags in the store if they are not under the corresponding product:point_up: I like to find errors, come up with scenarios, improve the product and HELP the people I interact with.
 So I think this role is made for me.
 Let's assume that these 10 years of downtime were not:grimacing:
 What do I expect from the course?
 That then everything will be as clear and structured as in the first task.
 Then my chances of success are great.
 My goal?
-First, win an internship, and then we'll see!:unamused:
+First, win an internship, and then we'll see!:smirk:

 I mentally wish good luck to everyone.